 Dengue fever, also known as breakbone fever, is a mosquito-borne tropical disease caused by the dengue virus.
 Symptoms include fever, headache, muscle and joint pains, and a characteristic skin rash that is similar to measles.
-In a small proportion of cases, the disease develops into the life-threatening dengue hemorrhagic fever, resulting in bleeding, low levels of blood platelets and blood plasma leakage, or into dengue shock syndrome, where dangerously low blood pressure occurs.
+In the last few years Dengue has been spreading in north india during the rainy season of July - November.

 Dengue is a viral infection transmitted by the bite of an infected female Aedes mosquito.
 There are four distinct serotypes of the dengue virus (DEN 1, DEN 2, DEN 3 and DEN 4).
 Symptoms appear in 3–14 days (average 4–7 days) after the infective bite.
 Dengue fever is a flu-like illness that affects infants, young children and adults.

 The doctors would keep a close watch on the fever pattern and the platelet count.
 You will have to get the CBC test done several times which costs Rs.
 300 for each test.
 If the platelets fall below 20-30 thousand you might have to be admitted to the hospital under the care of a physician.
 The physician has to decide the level at which platelet transfusion might have to be done.